Pong Hau K'i

 The board consists of 5 vertices and 7 edges.
 Each player has two pieces.
 Players take turns to move.
 At each turn, the player moves one of their two pieces into the adjacent vacant vertex.
 If a player can't move, they lose.

 Only one type of position can make a player lose.
 If both players play perfectly, the game continues endlessly with no winner.

 It is a children's game in both China and Korea, and is often used for childhood education.

-Starting position

-The starting position for Pong Hau K'i is shown on the left.
-The two players are "Red" and "Blue", with Red being the first player.
-The central spot is left unoccupied initially.
-The first move must be Red moving either of their pieces to the center.
-By symmetry, those two possible moves for Red are equivalent.
-The first three ply of moves for the two players are forced, and will always result in the position shown at the bottom.

-Umul Gonu begins differently: "Red" has both pieces at the top, and "Blue" has both pieces at the bottom.
-By itself, this would allow Red to win the game on their first move, so that particular first move is forbidden.
-The result is that the first three moves are also forced and, surprisingly, after three moves you find yourself in the same position as after three moves of Pong Hau K'i.
-The games, of course, are then equivalent.